ivanolmo/kanban-task-management/README.md

 tRPC (TypeScript remote procedure call) makes it easy to share types across your app, and gives you type-safety and auto-completion in your client side code.
 It works great with Next.js because your server and client code is all part of the same code base.

-### Prisma and PostgreSQL
+### Prisma and MongoDB

 Prisma is a fully type-safe API used to query a database.
-It can be used with both SQL and NoSQL databases, and in this project I'm using it with a PostgreSQL database on [Supabase](https://supabase.com).
+It can be used with both SQL and NoSQL databases, and in this project I'm using it with a MongoDB database.
 I decided what I wanted my data model to look like and created a `prisma.schema` file, and Prisma took care of creating all the tables and relations.
-It's an ORM, so it also takes care of the SQL queries (you don't have to write them out manually!).
-Setting up the database on Supabase was a breeze, and I had no issues getting my app connected.
+It's an ORM, so it also takes care of the queries (you don't have to write them out manually!).
+Working with MongoDB is a breeze, and I had no issues getting my app connected.

 ### Zustand